-We interviewed Theodora Scarato MSW the Executive Director of the Environmental Health Trust about EMFs and children’s health.
+We interviewed Theodora Scarato MSW, the Executive Director of Environmental Health Trust, about EMFs and children’s health.

 Electromagnetic fields (EMFs) have been shown to cause changes in both the sympathetic nervous system as well as the parasympathetic nervous system.

-In addition, EMFs have been shown to open the blood-brain-barrier, allowing pathogenic infections to invade the brain, which can lead to PANS (Pediatric Acute-onset Neuropsychiatric Syndrome).
+In addition, EMFs have been shown to open the blood-brain-barrier, allowing pathogenic infections to invade the brain, which can lead to PANS/PANDAS.

-If you or your child has any of the following symptoms, you’ll want to sign up for this webinar:
+If you or your child has any of the following symptoms, you’ll listen in to this webinar:

 - Problems with focus and attention